hestonhoffman/PFCExperiment/agent-command.md

 Uninstall the Pipelines agent permanently.

 run
 Run the Pipelines agent in the foreground, printing log files to STDERR.
-This command should only be ran as a child of `dtk supervise`.
+This command should be run only as a child of `dtk supervise`.

 install
 Install and possibly start (or restart) the agent.